JaimeHyland/Mellifera/README.md

   - Techno-beekeeping blog
 >> However, some of her pals seemed at least mildly interested when she mentioned the idea of adding a little blog to her site, especially if she concentrated on the interface between apiculture and consumer software development.
   - Hive inspection app
 >> The hive inspection app that Elise had half finished using Flutter a couple of years ago, whose purpose it was to make it easier for beekeepers to note down observations while inspecting their hives, seemed to some to be a potentially useful tool on condition she managed to complete and fully test it and make it available on Google Play and/or Apple App Store.
-Having such a good quality tool associated with the site, many thought, could well add authority to it in its very well-defined domain.
-There were other products on the market, but they were all too inflexible in their workflow and, in the words of one early adopter were "not much use".  -- A page listing links to official local and national beekeeping authorities, associations and university faculties were mentioned as being possible useful service to site users.
+Having such a tool associated with the site, many thought, could well add authority to it in its very well-defined domain if it was well-designed and finished.
+There were other products already on the market, but they were all too inflexible in their workflow and were, in the words of one early adopter, "not much use".  -- A page listing links to official local and national beekeeping authorities, associations and university faculties were mentioned as being possible useful service to site users.

 ### Phone calls and e-mails with Tomáš
 Through some more or less detailed conversations with Tomáš via WhatsApp and email, she got a clearer idea of the full range of products he can supply.
 As well as simple bee boxes and frames, he can also supply a couple of designs for entrance and feeder boxes, queen excluders, inner covers and bee escapes, for example, and he has a business partner whose phone number he can give who makes excellent galvanised steel hive roofs in various sizes.

 ### Other consultations
-A number of chats with relatives and non-beekeeping friends underlined the point that Elise's site is far more likely to be successful if she gets herself in a position to sell a full range of beekeeping supplies.
+A number of chats with relatives and non-beekeeping friends underlined the point that Elise's site is far more likely to be successful if she g+manages to put herself in a position to sell a full range of beekeeping supplies.

 One enormously important area of research will of course be to see what the compeition is doing.
 There are already a large number of beekeeping e-commerce sites already on the internet aimed at the DACH market.
 Practically everyone with whom she discusses her _Mellifera_ site mentions this as an essential preparation.
 The obvious rubric in which to frame this information-gathering effort is to see it as a way to formally define the site's unique selling proposition (USP) on the basis of places Elise can go (with Tomáš' and perhaps others' help) that other online beekeeping suppliers can't.
 The initial competitive advantage she has identified is value for money at the quality end of the market, but there may well be others.
 She suspects, for example, she can project superior authority and expertise in the beekeeping sector through better organisation and presentation of information on compatibility and incompatibilities between popular standard beehive designs used in the DACH region.